 - The exit requirements for the ESL program.

 - How the ESL program will meet the needs of students with disabilities.

 - The expected transition rate into general education programs.

 - The expected graduation rate of students in the district.

 - The right of parents to remove the student from the ESL program and the procedure for doing so.

 - The student’s progress in meeting annual measurable achievement objectives for the year.

-While this information is included in notifications sent by Lakeville Area Public Schools, much of it is also available at any time on this site.
+While this information is included in notifications sent by Lakeville Area Schools, much of it is also available at any time on this site.
 In addition, parents of English Learners are welcome to contact their child’s ESL teacher with questions about the ESL program.
-Lakeville Area Public Schools ESL teachers are committed to educating English Learners in an effective and meaningful way.
+Lakeville Area Schools ESL teachers are committed to educating English Learners in an effective and meaningful way.